 Android users need to wait for security patches for their devices, as it depends on your device manufacturers.

-those meantime, everybody can install “BlueBorne Vulnerability Scanner” app (created by Armis team) of Google Play Store to verify if their devices are vulnerable to BlueBorne illness or not.
+that meantime, everybody can install “BlueBorne Vulnerability Scanner” app (created by Armis team) of Google Play Store to verify if their devices are vulnerable to BlueBorne illness or not.
 If seen weak, you are encouraged to turn off Bluetooth on your device when not in use.